fraenki/opnsense-ipsec-converter/README.md

 $ diff -Naur config.old.xml config.new.xml
 ```

 If the configuration looks good, try to replace the existing OPNsense configuration with the new one.
+Then navigate to `VPN: IPsec: Connections` and verify that everything is properly configured.
+You should disable the legacy IPsec configuration (`VPN: IPsec: Tunnel Settings`) and afterwards enable/apply the new IPsec configuration.

 ## Contributing